By Guest Contributor – Christina Henderson

 For Christina’s full bio and for more information about her practice, please visit http://www.expressioncounselling.ca/about.

-We hope you enjoyed part 3 of the The Four Agreements for Middle School Girls.
-Get ready for part 4 next week, which tells us to always do your best! 🙂
+We hope you enjoyed part 2 of the The Four Agreements for Middle School Girls.
+Get ready for part 3 next week, which tells us not to make assumptions! 🙂

 “Dr. Amy is like Oprah – she’s the neighbor you love who is very, very smart”— Parent of 14-year-old son and 18-year-old daughter